bgando/object-exercises/README.md

 ##### Loops
 - Loop through the properties of your animal object.
-- Count everytime it loops to keep track of the number of properties on your object
+- Count everytime it loops to keep track of the number of properties on your object.
-- Write an if/else statement in your loop
+- Write an if/else statement in your loop:
-  -   If the key is `username`, console.log('Hi my name is ' + ___) //fill in with object's username value
+  -   If the key is `username`, console.log('Hi my name is ' + ___) //fill in with object's username value.
-  -   If the key is `tagline`, console.log('I like to say ' + ___) //fill in with object's tagline value
+  -   If the key is `tagline`, console.log('I like to say ' + ___) //fill in with object's tagline value.
 -   What happens if you return 'Hi my name is ' + ___ instead of using console.log() inside the loop?

 ##### Review